-- 3.8 To demonstrate renewable electricity from overseas has been implicitly traded, we require: - The GoO to be issued in an EU country and cancelled for use in GB FMD; - Evidence of a buy trade in UK day-ahead or intraday markets and a sale trade in a day-ahead or intraday market operating in either the country the GoO originated from or a country on the continent coupled with the EU country the GoO originated from (this does not remove the requirement for all GoOs to be backed by proof of supply of the electricity referred to in the GoO). - The buy trade and sale trade to have occurred in the same hour or any smaller granularity of time, taking the time zone into consideration, so that they could have been considered to have happened instantaneously. - The buy and sale trade to have occurred in the same month as the electricity referred to in the GoO. - The amount of electricity involved in the buy and sell trade to be equal to or greater than the amount of electricity represented in the GoO - E.g. 100MW sold in Denmark exchange and 120MW bought on London exchange can evidence flow for 100 GoOs only. - Declaration (see Appendix 4) from the party that made the offer to sell and/or bid to buy that there was a sale of equivalent volume on the continent and a purchase in GB in the same month as the GoO was issued and that these volumes have not been used to demonstrate flow for another GoO (the declarations do not have to be from the same party, but must be auditable).
+- 3.10.
+For trade between the British and Irish Single Electricity Market, implicit trading arrangements remain after 1 January 2021.
+From October 2021, implicit trading arrangements are in place for electricity traded through the North Sea Link interconnector between GB and Norway.
+To demonstrate renewable electricity from overseas has been implicitly traded, we require: - The GoO to be issued in an EU country and cancelled for use in GB FMD; - Evidence of a buy trade in UK day-ahead or intraday markets and a sale trade in a day-ahead or intraday market operating in either the country the GoO originated from or a country on the continent coupled with the EU country the GoO originated from (this does not remove the requirement for all GoOs to be backed by proof of supply of the electricity referred to in the GoO). - The buy trade and sale trade to have occurred in the same hour or any smaller granularity of time, taking the time zone into consideration, so that they could have been considered to have happened instantaneously. - The buy and sale trade to have occurred in the same month as the electricity referred to in the GoO. - The amount of electricity involved in the buy and sell trade to be equal to or greater than the amount of electricity represented in the GoO. - E.g. 100MW sold in Denmark exchange and 120MW bought on London exchange can evidence flow for 100 GoOs only. - Declaration (see Appendix 4) from the party that made the offer to sell and/or bid to buy that there was a sale of equivalent volume on the continent and a purchase in GB in the same month as the GoO was issued and that these volumes have not been used to demonstrate flow for another GoO (the declarations do not have to be from the same party, but must be auditable). - 3.12.
+We understand that the volumes bought and sold on exchanges may be much larger than the volume of GoOs that need evidencing.
+This is acceptable as long as the relevant

-- 3.9 We understand that the volumes bought and sold on exchanges may be much larger than the volume of GoOs that need evidencing.
-This is acceptable as long as the relevant volumes are not sold as evidence to multiple parties e.g. if evidence of buy and sell trades equals 5000MW and this is used as evidence for 3,000 GoOs (i.e. 3/5 of the total), then the rest (2/5) of it can be used to evidence an additional 2,000. - 3.10 Matched evidence of a buy and sell trade coming from a third-party are acceptable as long as the matching process adheres to legislative requirements (e.g. anonymity of participants) and is auditable if needed.
-Participants must ensure that the contractual agreements they enter into are consistent with all applicable legislation relating to the wholesale energy markets, including REMIT11.
-Actual matching may occur after the trades have taken place e.g. when contracting for GoOs. - 3.11 Evidence of trades can be aggregated, eg.over a month, to evidence a GoO.
+- volumes are not sold as evidence to multiple parties e.g. if evidence of buy and sell trades equals 5000MW and this is used as evidence for 3,000 GoOs (i.e. 3/5 of the total), then the rest (2/5) of it can be used to evidence an additional 2,000. - 3.13.
+Matched evidence of a buy and sell trade coming from a third-party is acceptable as long as the matching process adheres to legislative requirements (e.g. anonymity of participants) and is auditable if needed.
+Participants must ensure that the contractual agreements they enter into are consistent with all applicable legislation relating to the wholesale energy markets, including REMIT.
+Actual matching may occur after the trades have taken place, e.g.eg when contracting for GoOs. - 3.14.
+Evidence of trades can be aggregated, e.g. over a month, to evidence a GoO.
 However, each transaction within the aggregation must be matched as outlined above.
 It must also be possible to verify unique identifiers of the underlying hourly or half-hourly trades composing the monthly report.
-This is to ensure that one hourly or half-hourly trade can appear in an aggregated monthly report only once. - 3.12 GoOs can be evidenced using both gross and net volumes traded on the power exchanges as long as a sale and purchase can be matched as above.
+This is to ensure that one hourly or half-hourly trade can appear in an aggregated monthly report only once. - 3.15.
+GoOs can be evidenced using both gross and net volumes traded on the power exchanges as long as a sale and purchase can be matched as above.